agalev/phase-3-project-cli-strava/README.md

 ### Tech Stack & Dependencies
 **`Python3` `SQLAlchemy` `Alembic` `SQLite` `Pandas` `Requests`**

 I created Strava CLI at the end of Phase 3 while attending the Flatiron School bootcamp.
 One of the constraints my instructor imposed was that we build a Python application with a command line interface.
 As an avid Strava user myself, my idea was to comprise a database of personal, live data that can be synced regularly.
 It is the culmination of a 3 week journey of learning `Python`.
-My focus was on leveraging the power of `Python` to control & transform data and making use of `SQL` to communicate with a database.
+My focus was on leveraging the power of Object Oriented Programming with `Python` to control & transform data, utilizing an Object Relational Mapping methodology and making use of `SQL` to communicate with a database.
 Here is a diagram of the relationships established between the tables for this project:

 ![STRAVA CLI Table relations](https://user-images.githubusercontent.com/17399666/229212476-a75e76c8-66d0-443a-9713-0d483830f059.png)